tajmone/purebasic-archives/README.md

 Resources Organization
 ======================

-The project is divided into folders according to categories:
+The Archives project is divided into folders according to categories:

+-   [`/books/`](./books/) — books on PureBASIC programming.
 -   [`/syntax-highlighting/`](./syntax-highlighting/) — publishing PureBASIC source code in colored syntax.
 -   [`/text-editors/`](./text-editors/) — PureBASIC syntax support in text editors.

+Some folders contain material specific to this repo’s developement and maintainance:

 -   [`/repo-maintainance-tools/`](./repo-maintainance-tools/) — scripts related to the maintainance of this repository.

 License